The Great Gatsby (musical): Act II

 Wolfsheim reflects about illicit acts and secrecy ("Shady").
 Nick and Jordan's relationship deepens; Jordan proposes to Nick. ("Better Hold Tight").
 Gatsby, convinced that Daisy will leave Tom for him, begins to plan a party recreating their relationship during the war, neglecting his business affairs with Wolfsheim ("Past Is Catching Up to Me").
 At the party, Gatsby hires performer Gilda Gray and dances with Daisy as Tom watches enviously and converses with Wolfsheim ("La Dee Dah with You").
 Daisy tells Gatsby that she wants to run away with him ("Go").
 Tom demands that Daisy leave but is persuaded to visit the Plaza Hotel with Nick, Jordan, and Gatsby instead.
-Tom, driving Nick and Jordan, stops at the Wilsons' garage; Jordan loudly says they are going to the Plaza and Myrtle (who, unbeknownst to them, is pregnant) hears.
+Tom, driving Nick and Jordan, stops at the Wilsons' garage; Jordan loudly says they are going to the Plaza and Myrtle (who, unbeknownst to them, is pregnant) hears ("Valley of Ashes (reprise)").

 At the Plaza, Daisy and Gatsby's affair comes to light, infuriating Tom.
 Gatsby demands that Daisy swear she never loved Tom, but Daisy cannot; she becomes more reluctant to leave Tom after Tom reveals that Gatsby's fortune is from bootlegging alcohol ("Made to Last").
 Everyone leaves the hotel.
 Myrtle has been walking to the Plaza, thinking about her pregnancy with Tom's child.
 She is hit and killed by a yellow Rolls-Royce ("One-Way Road").
 Tom sees Myrtle's body being carried away by the police.
 Jordan and Nick realize that Gatsby's car killed Myrtle, but Jordan wants to stay quiet.
-The ethical Nick is disappointed and calls off their wedding.
+After witnessing the events at the Plaza, Jordan's cynicism returns and she, believing that all marriages are destined to fail, calls off her engagement with Nick ("For Better or Worse" (reprise)).
 Tom tells George that Gatsby owned the car; George despairs ("God Sees Everything").

 Daisy retreats into her own home.
 Nick finds Gatsby alone at his mansion.
 Gatsby tells Nick that Daisy had been driving the car.
 He thinks Daisy will return to him and says he intends to take the fall.
 Nick leaves as Gatsby begins to take a swim.
 George arrives and shoots Gatsby and then himself ("For Her" (reprise)).
 Nick is the only friend at Gatsby's funeral as people gossip about his death ("New Money" (reprise)).
 Nick confronts Daisy, who is now leaving with Tom for Honolulu, about her abandonment of Gatsby.
 Daisy tells Nick that she hopes her young daughter has no further ambitions beyond becoming a beautiful and docile rich wife ("Beautiful Little Fool").
 Deciding to return to the Midwest, Nick visits Gatsby's abandoned mansion one last time and thinks he sees the man briefly standing on the dock ("Finale: Roaring On").